-This course will explore the contract management process in three broad phases: pre-award, contract award and post-award.
+This course will explore the contract management process in three broad phases: pre-award, contract award, and post-award.
 Each step of the phases will be addressed from both the Buyer and Seller perspectives, in both the government and commercial environments.
 Coverage of the standard contracts between various agencies involved in construction is provided in this course.
-Analysis of traditional and current project delivery methodologies is presented.
-Advanced topics covering FIDIC conditions, arbitration, legal aspects, Saudi building codes, and procurement management is provided.
-Issues related to insurance and bonding in the construction industry are highlighted.
-Students will participate in realistic team exercises to enhance their contracting skills, to include mock negotiations, dispute resolution and oral proposals.
+An analysis of traditional and current project delivery methodologies is presented.
+Advanced topics covering FIDIC conditions, arbitration, legal aspects, the construction industry are highlighted.
+Students will participate in realistic team exercises to enhance their contracting skills, including mock negotiations, dispute resolution, and oral proposals.